igoradulian/SpringDemoExamples/README.md

 # Spring Demo Examples
+  This is Spring Boot master branch wich contian
+    blank project for cloning and set up.
+    Project created as a guide and demo for learning purposes.

+    * Who can use it?
+    These examples are useful both for beginners with no previous experience with Spring and for individuals who good knowlgde of Spring Boot.
+    However, Java programing basic knowldge needed.
+    Instructors may use these examples for teaching purposes.

     The project is divided into the following branches:

     1) Spring MVC and Timeleaf
     2) Spring Date and Spring MVC